leomacode/face-recognition/README.md

 View demo: https://leomacode.github.io/face-recognition/.

 This app currently only has front-end.
+Any user can sing in by clicking the "Sign In" button.